 Is your New Year’s resolution to climb up the career ladder, gain skills and knowledge, and earn more money?
 Statistics show that you need to get a degree.
-That’s why we have compiled a list of the 10 best degrees to get online.
+That’s why we have compiled a list of the 10 best online degree programs.

 According to the Bureau of Labor Statistics in the USA, the median weekly earnings of someone who has left school with a high school diploma is $712 per week, while the median weekly earnings of someone who has completed a Bachelor’s degree is $1,173.

-Our carefully compiled list of the 10 best degrees to get online is based on factors such as: employment demand, salary, job satisfaction, and profession growth.
+Our carefully compiled list of the 10 best online degrees is based on factors such as: employment demand, salary, job satisfaction, and profession growth.

 By studying a degree online instead of on campus, you get to have all the following benefits:

 - Keep your full-time job and study at a time and place that suits your schedule

 - Study from anywhere in the world

 There is an ever-increasing demand for computer professionals and a wide range of options within the hi-tech industry.
 If you have a technical and analytical mind, this degree will open up a world of highly lucrative opportunities.